mem0ai/mem0/README.md

 ## 💻 Usage

-Embedchain empowers you to create chatbot models similar to ChatGPT, using your own evolving dataset.
+Embedchain empowers you to create ChatGPT like apps, on your own dynamic dataset.

 ### Data Types Supported